A Robust Deep Learning System for Motor Bearing Fault Detection: Leveraging Multiple Learning Strategies and a Novel Double Loss Function: Experimental Results and Discussion

-The trade-off between the two Double loss functions is regulated by the parameter $\lambda$, which has been empirically set to 0.3 based on our experimental testing.
-Finally, we combine with the Cross-Entropy loss~\cite{ho2019real} which is applied for the first branch, then create the final loss to train the entire network.
-The ultimate loss function is expressed as follows:

-The value of $\Lambda$ is set to $0.01$ to mitigate perturbations in the gradient process, which will arise due to the computational complexity of $\mathcal{L}_{2-Double}$.

-Given the Robust-MBFD system with the proposed novel Double loss, we achieved an accuracy score of 72.72\%, as shown in Table \ref{res_rob}.
-This represents an improvement of approximately 20.00\% compared to the individual deep learning base systems: SDLM, S-SDLM, or U-SDLM (all of which use the same Normalizer for normalization and SVM for back-end classification), as displayed in Table \ref{table:res_03}.
+The Robust-MBFD system, enhanced with the novel Double loss, achieved a significant accuracy score of 72.72\%, as demonstrated in Table \ref{res_rob}.
+This marks an improvement of approximately 20.00\% compared to individual deep learning base systems such as SDLM, Semi-SDLM, or Unsupervised-DLM, all utilizing the same Normalizer for normalization and SVM for back-end classification, as detailed in Table \ref{table:res_03}.

-This result strongly indicates that the proposed Robust-MBFD system, incorporating the novel Double loss, is highly effective for the MBFD task.
-To demonstrate the superior performance of the Double loss, we conducted experiments comparing it to the Triplet loss and Center loss, while using the same network architecture depicted in Fig.~\ref{fig_best}.
-As Table~\ref{res_rob} illustrates, the novel Double loss outperforms both the Triplet loss and the Center loss.

-By combining the Robust-MBFD system with the novel Double loss, the Normalizer, and the back-end Euclidean measurement, we achieved the highest accuracy of 72.72\% on the PU data with PU-C1 splitting.
+These results strongly underscore the effectiveness of the Robust-MBFD system with the Double loss for bearing fault detection.
+Comparative experiments against the Triplet loss and Center loss, using the network architecture depicted in Fig.~\ref{fig_best}, confirm the superior performance of the Double loss, as depicted in Table~\ref{res_rob}.
+By integrating the Robust-MBFD system with the Double loss, Normalizer, and employing the Euclidean measurement in the backend, we achieved the highest accuracy of 72.72\% on the PU dataset with PU-C1 splitting.

+The table \ref{table:sizeOfProposed} compares the size of our proposed Robust-MBFD model with various versions of MobileNet \citep{howard2019searching}, a leading deep learning model for low-cost devices.
+Our model exhibits competitive size characteristics, akin to state-of-the-art models.
+Additionally, to optimize for embedded systems, we will convert our model to TensorFlow Lite, reducing its size for deployment on resource-constrained hardware.